-Relative to our 2023 peers, our CEO pay is aligned with performance.
-For the three-year period ending December 31, 2023, our TSR ranked 9th in our 13-member 2023 peer group (assuming reinvestment of dividends), while our CEO's compensation was the 10th highest of our 2023 peer group (based on the three most recently available years of compensation data as disclosed in the proxy statement summary compensation tables of our peers).
-In addition, the aggregate compensation provided to our NEOs and the pay multiple of our CEO to the second highest paid NEO both trail the median of our 2023 peer group.
-For purposes of this discussion in this section, "pay" and "compensation" are calculated as total compensation as disclosed in the Summary Compensation Table, less change in pension value.
+Relative to our 2024 peers, our CEO pay is aligned with performance.
+For the three-year period ending December 31, 2024, our TSR ranked 7th in our 13-member 2024 peer group (assuming reinvestment of dividends), while our CEO's compensation was the 10th highest of our 2024 peer group (based on the three most recently available years of compensation data as disclosed in the proxy statement summary compensation tables of our peers).
+In addition, the aggregate compensation provided to our NEOs and the pay multiple of our CEO to the second highest paid NEO both trail the median of our 2024 peer group.
+For purposes of this discussion in this section, "pay" and "compensation" are calculated as total compensation as disclosed in the Summary Compensation Table, excluding change in pension value.

-The supplemental pay-for-performance charts and tables below reflect relative values for CEO pay and TSR that are expressed as a percentile of the range between the highest and lowest values.
+The supplemental pay-for-performance charts and tables on the following page reflect relative values for CEO pay and TSR that are expressed as a percentile of the range between the highest and lowest values.
 Data points within the shaded pay-for-performance alignment band reflect an alignment of pay and performance.
 Data points to the left and above the band suggest lower pay for higher performance; while those to the right and below the band suggest higher pay for lower performance.

-These charts and tables demonstrate our strong alignment of CEO pay and performance over the past three years.
-Our CEO is generally being compensated at a lower level than the CEOs of most of our 2023 peers, which is aligned with our lower TSR performance.
-Over the most recent year, our CEO fell on the low end (ranking 10th of 13) of the pay spectrum relative to our peers despite TSR performance that ranked 8th of 13 relative to our peers.
+These charts and tables demonstrate the alignment of our CEO pay and performance over the past three years.
+Our CEO is generally being compensated at a lower level than the CEOs of most of our 2024 peers, which is generally aligned with, yet trails, our TSR performance.
+Over the most recent year, our CEO fell on the low end

+(ranking 12th of 13) of the pay spectrum relative to our peers, which is relatively consistent with our TSR performance that ranked 9th of 13 relative to our peers.
+Similarly, over the past three years, our CEO pay ranked 10th, while our TSR performance was 7th.